prool/virtustan-mud/README.md

 Main repo of this repository here: https://github.com/prool/virtustan-mud is stopped about 23-24 Mart 2023 and restarted at begin of 2025

-Another development will be in repo https://github.com/Zerkalo-MUD/mud in branch prool-virtustan (and stopped)
+Another development will be in repo https://github.com/Zerkalo-MUD/mud in branch prool-virtustan (mart 2023-jan 2025 and stopped in jan 2025)

 Installation instructions look at file INSTALL.md